ms/buildtogether.tech/src/process/index.md

 [% figure slug="effort-importance" img="effort-importance.svg" alt="Effort/importance matrix" caption="An example of an effort/importance matrix." %]

-You then throw away the high-effort, low-importance items in the bottom-right three cells---you aren't going to get to those.
+You then throw away the high-effort, low-importance items in the bottom-right three cells—you aren't going to get to those.
 Next, you start assembling the other items into a schedule, starting with the upper-left corner.
 These are the things that will give the highest return on invested time; more importantly, starting with these means that if something goes wrong the team will still have